L-de-Yang/BadMIM/README.md

 > **Note**: This repository currently supports backdooring MAE models using CIFAR10 as the downstream task.

 ## Datasets Preparation
-According to the paper, BadMIM uses three types of datasets: auxiliary dataset, shadow dataset, and downstream dataset. we provide them via an anonymous link: [datasets](https://figshare.com/s/e7e7e89d8565bf030a1d).
+According to the paper, BadMIM uses three types of datasets: auxiliary dataset, shadow dataset, and downstream dataset.
+We provide them via an anonymous link: [datasets](https://figshare.com/s/e7e7e89d8565bf030a1d).
 Below is a brief introduction:

 | Dataset | Content | Description | Location |
 |---------|---------|-------------|---------|